 - I am inclined to travel in cities by myself (where medical care and supplies are usually relatively easy to find).

 - travel to rural areas in groups (I can get help from the guide to negotiate the health care issues in these areas).

-Tips for Picking the Right Clothes
+Tips for Picking the Right Clothes for Your Trip

 - Pack easy-care, wrinkle-resistant, quick-drying clothes.
 I often buy clothes from Sierra Trading Company and Columbia because they meet these requirements.
 Quick-drying clothes are also useful if you find yourself in a sudden shower without an umbrella or raincoat.